Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Discussion

 \subsection{Zero crossing}

 The model-free correction procedure relies on the true ACF monotonically and quickly decaying to zero.
-In particular, expressions \eref{S0S1} must give good approximations of integrals \eref{M0M1} (or similar integrals, but up to $L$ instead of infinity).
+In particular, sums of discrete ACF values must give good approximations of integrals \eref{M0M1} (or similar integrals, but up to $L$ instead of infinity).
 Even though it is true for many types of real roughness, at least approximately, some violate this condition.
 For instance if the surface is locally periodic/corrugated the true ACF crosses zero, possibly many times.
 It may be possible to modify the correction procedure for this case, but likely at the cost of reliability.
-And although the approach of fitting $\hat G_k$ with biased model remains intact in principle, the choice of fitting cut-off becomes more complicated.
+And although the approach of fitting $\hat G_k$ with biased model remains intact in principle, the first zero crossing may no longer be a good choice of fitting cut-off.

-All the procedures also utilise the zero crossing for choosing the cut-off.
+All the procedures utilise the zero crossing for choosing the cut-off in some manner.
 Must there always be a zero crossing?
 By splitting the sum $z_mz_k$ over all $m$ and $k$ into triangular parts and correcting for the double-counted diagonal

 The left hand side is zero since the mean value of $z$ is zero.
 Therefore,